 Take note of whether a martini glass is dishwasher safe or must be washed by hand.
 Crystal and glass martini glasses often require hand-washing, as do copper glasses.
 If you would rather not do the dirty work yourself, look for glasses that are dishwasher safe.

 Martini glasses are sold individually, in pairs, or in sets of four.
 Sets tend to be less expensive per glass than purchasing individual glasses.
 If you purchase a glass individually, it may be difficult to find a matching set if the glass goes out of stock.
 Some sets may include as many as twenty glasses.

-You will need the following ingredients: ice, four parts vermouth, one part gin, and an olive or a lemon peel for garnish.
+You will need the following ingredients: ice, one-half part vermouth, two and one-half parts gin, and an olive or a lemon peel for garnish.